mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 ![trun-gc-2](/mojo_blog/assets/pictures/bofs/vulnserver/trun-gc-2.PNG)

-We can check this buy subtracting the amount of bad chars we removed from our 256-char buffer.
+We can check this by subtracting the amount of bad chars we removed from our 256-char buffer.
 We only removed 1 char so our buffer should be 255 bytes long.
 And indeed our buffer stops exactly at 0x23dfadf.

 ```bash